crow-004/musical-chairs-game/ROADMAP.md

 ### Q3 2026 & Beyond: Scaling the Ecosystem

 *   **Multi-Chain Deployment:** Exploring deployment to other EVM-compatible networks (e.g., Base, Optimism, BSC).
+    *   *Note: Keeping an eye on emerging Bitcoin L2s like Hemi Network for future expansion.*
 *   **Major Partnership:** Securing a strategic collaboration with a major project in the Web3 gaming or infrastructure space.
 *   **CEX Listing:** Initiating conversations for listing on a reputable centralized exchange (CEX).
 *   **NFT Marketplace Listing:** Listing the "Founding Player" NFT collection on major marketplaces, starting with OpenSea and then applying to premier platforms like Magic Eden.